google/ExoPlayer/guide.md

     ExoPlayerFactory.newSimpleInstance(context, trackSelector);
 {% endhighlight %}

+ExoPlayer instances must be accessed from a single application thread.
+This must be the thread the player is created on if that thread has a {@link Looper}, or the application's main thread otherwise.

 ### Attaching the player to a view ###

 The ExoPlayer library provides a `PlayerView`, which encapsulates a